 There are a number of different techniques for user-centered websites and they all come back to the idea of common sense design.

 Everyone on the web recognizes fundamental design patterns.
 Headers often include navigation links.
 The content area is usually the widest block on the page.
-The footer often has links which aren’t prominent in the top nav menu.
+The footer often has links that aren’t prominent in the top nav menu.

 By following these conventions you’re following user assumptions.
 It’s rarely worth going against the tide when so many people are conditioned to interact with websites in a very specific way.